Yale University is a world-class academic institution located in New Haven, Connecticut.

 Even students who do not aspire to become a Bulldog are aware of its academic reputation: Yale is one of the more difficult Ivy League schools to gain admission to.

-As we have stressed in other guides to admission, the key is to a winning application is to look at the intended Ivy League as its own, unique establishment, because each school values a different set of characteristics.
+As we have stressed in other guides, the key to a winning application is to look at the intended Ivy League school as its own, unique establishment, because each school values a different set of characteristics.

 In this guide, we will use data and information provided by Yale to explore and inform you of what characteristics the school values in its prospective students.